mert-yassi/LUNA_plus/README.md

 # LUNA+
-### LUNA+: Succinct Post-Quantum ZK-SNARGs from Computational Privacy
+### LUNA+: More Succinct Post-Quantum ZK-SNARGs from Computational Privacy

 #### Prerequisites